DarrellBailey/Arke/README.md

 # Arke [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)]()  [![Build status](https://ci.appveyor.com/api/projects/status/w55nr7b4typiejxa?svg=true)](https://ci.appveyor.com/project/DarrellBailey/arke)
 Arke is an event driven and message based network library for .NET Core.
 Arke is written in fully managed c#, has no external dependencies, and relies on nothing but the .NET framework itself.

-#Features
+# Features
-###ArkeMessage
+### ArkeMessage
 Each request is contained in what is called an "ArkeMessage".
 This object encapsulates the request and any associated data and is copied 1-to-1 on both the sender and receiver sides.
-###Channels
+### Channels
 Each request is transmitted on an individual channel.
 The channel is a 32 bit signed integer value that the receiving end can use to choose different paths or options for the request.
 All requests are given the default channel "0" but this value can be changed on the ArkeMessage.
-An application can have as many channels as there are values in a 32 bit integer.
+An application can have as many channels as there are values in a 32 bit integer (2^32).
-###Request Response
+### Request Response
 Alongside standard "send and forget" messages, Arke allows developers to send a request and asynchronously wait for a reply to that specific request.
 The Request-Response pattern can also be used with Channels to provide even more control.

-#Install
+# Install

 Get the NuGet Package: